gabemarshall/Brosec/README.md

 - `git clone https://github.com/gabemarshall/Brosec.git` - Clone Brosec repo
 - `cd Brosec && npm install` - cd into the directory and install npm depdendencies

 Add bros directory path to your PATH env variable, create a symlink for the bros file, etc

 Configuration
 =====================

 Brosec stores configuration values in a local json db file.
 The default storage location is /var/tmp, but can be changed by editing settings.dbPath variable in the settings.js file.
 Brosec also uses netcat for several payloads.
-If needed, the path to netcat can be altered via teh settings.netcat variable.
+If needed, the path to netcat can be altered via the settings.netcat variable.

 #### Payload Variables